Schedule a Meeting

 When an invitee successfully books a meeting through your Schedule a Meeting link, the following notifications are automatically sent:

-1. Calendar Invitation: Both you and the invitee receive a calendar invitation that is added to your connected calendar (Google, Office 365, Exchange, or Redtail)
+- Calendar Invitation: Both you and the invitee receive a calendar invitation, and the event is added to your connected calendar (Google, Office 365, Exchange, or Redtail)

 Note: For Redtail Calendar users, an actual calendar invitation is not sent out.
 Instead, the meeting is added directly to your Redtail calendar, and invitees will see a confirmation page but will not receive a separate calendar invitation email.